-Codenames is a word-based party game that challenges players to use creative thinking and deduction.
-The goal is to uncover all of your team’s words on the board using one-word clues, while avoiding the opposing team’s words and the dangerous assassin card.
-The team that successfully identifies all their words first wins the game.
+Codenames is a fun word game played by two teams: red and blue.
+The goal is to uncover all of your team’s words on the board using one-word clues while avoiding the opposing team’s words and the dangerous execution card.
+The team that finds all their words first wins the game.

 Codenames Rules

-- A 5x5grid of words is placed in the center, representing potential code words.
+- A 5×5 grid of words is placed in the center, representing potential code words.

 - Field operators must guess words based on the clue when avoiding the opposing team’s words.